toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

  'y': {'unit': 'm', 'axes': [], 'label': '', 'values': array([0, 1, 2])},
  'z': {'axes': ['x', 'y'],  'unit': '',  'label': '',  'values': array([0, 1, 4])}}

-We can see that we now have a populated ``DataDict``.
-It is important to notice that this method will also add any of the missing items that a data field doesn't have (``values``, ``axes``, ``unit``, and ``label``).
-Populating the ``DataDict`` with this method will also ensure that every item has the number of records and the correct shape, either by adding ``NaN`` to the other data fields or by nesting the data arrays so that the outer most dimension of every data field has the same number of records.
+We now have a populated DataDict.
+It is important to notice that this method will also add any of the missing special keys that a data field doesn't have (`values`, `axes`, `unit`, and `label`).
+Populating the DataDict with this method will also ensure that every item has the same number of records and the correct shape, either by adding ``nan`` to the other data fields or by nesting the data arrays so that the outer most dimension of every data field has the same number of records.

-We can see this in action if we add a single data field with items but no the rest:
+We can see this in action if we add a single record to a data field with items but no the rest:

 >>> data_dict.add_data(x=[9])
 >>> data_dict